snjo/ScreenShotTool/readme.txt

 To confirm the region, press Enter to save to file, or C to copy the selection to the clipboard.
 Press Escape to exit.

-If you select the option "Complete capture when releasing mouse", the output is instead decided by the otions for saving to file or clipboard (Options > Modes: Region)
+If you select the option "Complete capture when releasing mouse", the output is instead decided by the otions for saving to file, clipboard or open in Editor (Options > Modes: Region)

 When adjusting the size of the region, arrows will indicate what edges are affected by arrow key presses.
 When adjusting the position of the region, arrows are shown in all directions.

 	Enter		Save image to file and exit Region capture
-	C			Copy image to clipboard and exit Region captrue Esc			Exit region capture, discard selection
+	C			Copy image to clipboard and exit Region capture
+	E			Open the selection in the Editor and exit Region capture Esc			Exit region capture, discard selection
 	S			Size adjustment mode (Default)
 	P			Position adjustment mode